f-ell/Dotfiles/README.md

   * [LuaSnip](https://github.com/L3MON4D3/LuaSnip/) lua snippets that can be used to build upon
 * sxhkd
-  * device-specific bindings that do something different depending on the machine that's used
+  * device-specific bindings that act differently depending on the machine that's used
     * device-specific files end in `.dt` and `.lt` respectively
-    * the device type is read from `$HOME/Git/machine` (contains either 'DT' or 'LT') and exported as `$MACHINE` on shell startup
+    * the device type is read from `$HOME/Git/machine` (should contain either 'DT' or 'LT') and exported as `$MACHINE` on login
-    * e.g. `r-Alt + b` returns my
+    * e.g. `Alt + b` returns my
       * mouse's battery percentage on a desktop
       * laptop's battery percentage on a laptop
 * Zsh